sevdari/sevdari.github.io/_posts/2026-02-13-great-advice.md

 It’s a powerful way to manage expectations - with others and with yourself.
 Underpromising makes goals realistic.
 The momentum of hitting them builds confidence.
 And that momentum often leads you to exceed what you initially committed to.

+> Try and fail, but dont fail to try.
+In progress.

 > It takes me four hours to read a page of a Linear Algebra book.
 >> Fabio Maccheroni, Professor of Linear Algebra at Bocconi, in response to a student complaining that it takes him an hour to read a page of Linear Algebra.